ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Family_en.md

 The devices [uWAVE USBL Modem](uWAVE_USBL_Modem_Specification_en.md) allow users to determine the horizontal angle of arrival of any incoming message from other devices of the **uWAVE** family.
 Including for user messages transmitted in transparent channel mode.

+### 3.3.
+Packet mode
+Packet mode allows transmitting data packets with guaranteed delivery (ALO - At-least-once), delivery notification to the addressee.
+In packet mode, logical addressing of up to 254 subscribers is used over each code channel (255 is a broadcast address without notification and guaranteed delivery).
+Packet mode can only be used when the modem is in command mode.

 <div style="page-break-after: always;"></div>

 ## 4. Built-in sensors
+**All** devices in the family have a built-in supply voltage measurement module.
+The supply voltage for all devices in the family can be remotely requested by any other devices of the family.

+Devices [uWAVE](uWAVE_Specification_en.md), [uWAVE Max](uWAVE_Max_Specification_en.md) and [uWAVE USBL Modem](uWAVE_USBL_Modem_Specification_en.md) have built-in depth/temperature sensors.
+Depth and temperature readings can be remotely requested by any device of the family.

-All devices of the family have built-in depth and temperature sensors, and also measure the supply voltage, devices [uWAVE USBL Modem](uWAVE_USBL_Modem_Specification_en.md) additionally have built-in dual-axis inclinometers (to measure roll and pitch angles). the user can configure the output of this data periodically, with a given period (from 0.5 to 60 seconds) or in tandem - upon receipt of any data from remote devices.
+[UWAVE USBL Modem](uWAVE_USBL_Modem_Specification_en.md) devices additionally have built-in two-axis inclinometers (measure the angles of roll and pitch).
+The user can configure the output of this data, with a given period (from 0.5 to 60 seconds) or tandem - when any data is received from remote devices.
+Inclinometer readings are only available locally.

-All devices, when turned on in the air, automatically calibrate the pressure sensor, which eliminates the error of determining the depth associated with changes in atmospheric pressure and zero drift of the sensor.
-To achieve the highest possible accuracy for this technology, the device allows users to set an adequate value of the acceleration of gravity for the place of work
+All devices equipped with depth/temperature sensors, when switched on in the air, automatically calibrate the pressure sensor, which eliminates the error in determining the depth associated with changes in atmospheric pressure and zero drift of the sensor.
+To achieve the maximum possible for of this precision technology, the device allows you to set an adequate value for the acceleration of gravity for the place of work
-(for example, according to the WGS84 Gravity model, thereby eliminating the influence of its change from geographical latitude).
+(for example, according to the WGS84 Gravity model, thereby excluding the influence of its variation from geographical latitude).

-All devices are designed for a maximum immersion depth of 300 meters.
+The devices are designed for a maximum immersion depth of 300 meters.

 <div style="page-break-after: always;"></div>